Coreen Cordova Folk Art Collector and Mexican Art Enthusiast

 Coreen Cordova’s middle name should be color.
 Her rainbow passion may have been launched during multiple Crayola moments drawing on the floor with her dad, who would alter Mickey Mouse with a purple face, orange ears, and chartreuse pants.
 At the age of four, Coreen knew this was blasphemous.
 Her father’s response: “Doesn’t it look better?”

-Coreen relays a dark period living in a Tiburon, California home that was professionally decorated in beiges, tans, and brown.
+Coreen relays a dark period living in a Tiburon, California home with professional decor in beiges, tans, and brown.
 “After a couple of years of coming home and not even knowing it was my house—oh my god, I thought I had died.”
 She vowed to follow the exuberance of color.
-A jewelry designer with a 25-year-old workshop in San Miguel Allende, Coreen is inspired by the many hues and shades on the spectrum.
+A jewelry designer with a 25-year-old workshop in San Miguel Allende, Coreen gets inspiration from the many hues as well as shades on the spectrum.

 A book titled Oaxacan Woodcarving was the impetus to fly to the enchanted city of Oaxaca, Mexico for the first of 25 times.
 There she filled a crate with 200+ alebrijes.
-These fantastical folk sculptures are brightly painted with symbolic patterns and hand-carved from the wood of the native Bursera tree.
+These fantastical folk sculptures feature bright paint with symbolic patterns as well as hand-carvings from the wood of the native Bursera tree.
 Among her favorites in this vast and flamboyant population are the walrus, the beaver, and her many, many anteaters, otters, rabbits, and owls.

 Mexico City has seen less of Coreen—only 10 times, but its vivid gifts are equally represented in her home in the form of pillowcases.
 In one year, she bought 75 huipils, the traditional Meso-American top or blouse.
 Coreen’s been uplifting drab throw pillows by cloaking them in huipils ever since.
 “The only bad thing about spending the night in my home is that the guestroom bed has 37 pillows on it, all of which must be removed in order to go to sleep!”